CLI setup reference

 Section titled “What the wizard does”Local mode (default) walks you through:

-- Model and auth setup (OpenAI Code subscription OAuth, Anthropic API key or setup token, plus MiniMax, GLM, Ollama, Moonshot, and AI Gateway options)
+- Model and auth setup (OpenAI Code subscription OAuth, Anthropic Claude CLI or API key, plus MiniMax, GLM, Ollama, Moonshot, StepFun, and AI Gateway options)

 - Workspace location and bootstrap files